 Definitions.
 The following definitions apply to this Policy:

+“APMP” means Advanced Protection Management Program.

 “303 (d) list” means the same as "Impaired Water Bodies."

+“Accessory dwelling units (or ADUs)” as summarized from the California Department of Housing and Community Development, are complete, independent living facility for one or more persons and may be attached or detached from the primary residence or structure, converted primary residence space, or a junior accessory dwelling unit that is contained entirely within an existing or proposed single-family residence.
+ADUs must comply with all local and state codes, laws, and ordinances.
+Statutory definitions are in Government Code 65852.2 and 65852.22.

 “At-grade system” means an OWTS dispersal system with a discharge point located at the preconstruction grade (ground surface elevation).
 The discharge from an at- grade system is always subsurface.